wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/overview-ransomware.md

 ## The growth of ransomware as an industry

-As the Internet has become more accessible so the potential for installing ransomware has also increased, but the problem isn't a new one and started when computers were first being used.
+As the internet has become more accessible so the potential for installing ransomware has also increased, but the problem isn't a new one and started when computers were first being used.

 ### 1989 - AIDS Trojan